-Thomas Appelquist’s research has dealt with various aspects of theoretical high energy physics.
-Among his contributions are his work predicting the existence of the J/Psi particle, the formulation of the decoupling theorem in quantum field theory, the study of quantum effects in Kaluza‐Klein theories, the development of the electroweak chiral lagrangian, the proposal of walking technicolor theories, the idea of universal extra dimensions, and the study of conformal symmetry in gauge field theories using lattice simulations.
+Thomas Appelquist’s research has dealt with various topics in theoretical high energy physics.
+Among his contributions are his work predicting the existence of the J/Psi particle, the formulation of the decoupling theorem in quantum field theory, the study of quantum effects in Kaluza‐Klein theories, the development of the electroweak chiral Lagrangian, the proposal of walking technicolor theories, the idea of universal extra dimensions, and the analysis of conformal symmetry in certain gauge theories studied in lattice computations.

 In his current research, he is developing and analyzing effective field theories with approximate conformal symmetry and an associated dilation.
 This work, with collaborators at Yale and elsewhere, continues to be motivated by the lattice studies of strongly coupled gauge theories.
 These theories could describe new physics accessible at the Large Hadron Collider or responsible for the formation of composite dark matter.